Father Griffins GAA: Notable players

-Club Amalgamation
+Club amalgamation

-Two Galway City Gaelic Football clubs have just announced that they are amalgamating for a trial period of two years. Éire Óg and Fr.
-Griffins will jointly enter all City and County competitions at all age levels including juvenile and adult football.
-The move comes after weeks of intensive discussions involving both clubs and the Galway County Board.
+In 2007, two Galway city Gaelic football clubs announced that they were amalgamating for a trial period of two years. Éire Óg and Fr.
+Griffins announced that they would jointly enter all city and county competitions at all age levels including juvenile and adult football.
+The move came after weeks of discussions involving both clubs and the Galway County Board.

-The Éire Óg club has catered for players in the Headford Road, Castlelawn, Tirellan, Ballinfoyle, Menlo and Castlegar areas.
+The Éire Óg club caters for players in the Headford Road, Castlelawn, Tirellan, Ballinfoyle, Menlo and Castlegar areas.
 Fr.
-Griffins has catered for players in the College Road, Lough Atalia, Forster Street, the City Centre, Bohermore, Woodquay, Claddagh, Riverside, Glenburren and Tuam Road areas.
-The new club will now cater for players from all of these areas.
+Griffins caters for players in the College Road, Lough Atalia, Forster Street, the City Centre, Bohermore, Woodquay, Claddagh, Riverside, Glenburren and Tuam Road areas.
+The proposed new/amalgamated club would cater for players from all of these areas.

-The amalgamation was brought about because of the declining demographics in the City centre area.
-Recent census figures show a continuing decline in the number of children under 14 years of age.
+The amalgamation was brought about because of the declining demographics (including in children under the age of 14) in the city centre area.
 Over time this would affect the ability of each club to field teams at a number of age levels.